 A few things to know if you want to order a T-bone steak

 The size of this piece of meat is... huge!
 You are supposed to share it with other dining companions.
-Only big-stomach men can really eat the entire steak on their own as even the thickness of the steak is quite impressive.
-This aspect, that it is quite high, added to the fact that locals only cook the bistecca for few minutes (3-4 minutes per side, to be precise), might have you thinking it is undercooked.
+Only someone with a hefty apetite can really eat the entire steak on their own as even the thickness of the steak is quite impressive.
+This aspect, that it is quite thick, added to the fact that locals only cook the bistecca for few minutes (3-4 minutes per side, to be precise), might have you thinking it is undercooked.
 Well it is, but that's the way it is supposed to be!
-Don't ask to cook it more as Florentines get upset if you don't appreciate the bistecca alla Fiorentina as it should be, quite rare.
+Don't ask to cook it more as Florentines get upset if you don't appreciate the bistecca alla Fiorentina as it should be: quite rare.

 Normally the Fiorentina steak is cooked on a wood grill.
 In some restaurants, you can admire the interesting way they align the steak in vertical pairs.
 Usually, you also pay a fixed amount for a kilo, since the “usual” portion is around 1 kg but it can be even more.
 As a measure, if you order one bistecca for two, expect to spend at the very least 40 € for around a kilo of steak.

 Now that we've got some basics out of the way, here are my recommendations on some places where you can taste a great bistecca!

 Owned by the son of the reknown Latini (which is very touristic today), Di Giovanni is a place where you can have a good dinner in a nice restaurant.
 It is not the traditional trattoria with paper table cloths or hams & garlic hanging from the ceiling.
 The quality of food is excellent; before the steak, you should try the famous ribollita (a vegetable soup with pieces of bread and black cabbage).

 Via del Moro, 22 - between Piazza Santa Maria Novella and Piazza Goldoni along the Arno